JLPinthecity/favorites_sinatra_final_project/spec.md

 - [] Include user accounts with unique login attribute (username or email)

-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [X] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Users who have many favorites may create, edit, see updates and delete favorite things from within their login session.

-- [ ] Ensure that users can't modify content created by other users
+- [X] Ensure that users can't modify content created by other users During edit/update/delete functions, I made sure to include parameters comparing the favorite instance's user id to the id of the "current user," which is defined in my helpers block within the application controller.

 - [ ] Include user input validations

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [X] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) I've included both success and error messages using Rack::Flash.

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm